 Many times, clients may have a deductible to meet before their insurance benefits begin paying.
 Claims should still be submitted to the client's insurance company, as this will keep them informed of how much the client has spent out-of-pocket and when they should begin paying on claims.
 TherapyNotes has a field to record the amount of the client's deductible.
-Click Patients > Patient Name > Billing Settings tab.
-When the box is checked to indicate that this client has insurance, you will see the deductible field.
+Click Patients > Patient name > Billing Settings tab.
+Click the edit icon in the insurance section and enter the amount in the deductible field

 Since the deductible amount is paid by the client until it is met, you would need to bill the insurance your full fee, then assign the amount the client is responsible for.
 To manually move the responsibility to the client, please follow the steps below.

-For clients with out-of-network payers: Patient Amount equals Rate minus Coverage.
+For clients with out-of-network payers: The Patient Amount equals Rate minus Coverage.
 If the rate is $100 and the insurance is covering $0 because the client needs to meet their deductible, put $0 in the Coverage box.
 This makes the Patient Amount owed $100.
 If the insurance company indicates the client is responsible for only a portion of the charged amount, enter the remaining amount in the Coverage box.
-If the rate is $100, and the client will be responsible for $76.54, enter the remainder of $23.46 in the Coverage box.
+If the rate is $75, and the client will be responsible for $45, enter the remainder of $30 in the Coverage box.
 Click the Save Changes button.

 Enter an insurance payment for $0 and write off any remaining insurance balance, or check the box that designates the item has been approved by insurance.
 This will ensure that you will not have any outstanding balance due by the insurance company, making it easier to track claims that still need to be paid.